ysengoku/42-ft_transcendence/doc/features/CHAT_AND_LIVE_EVENTS.md

 This endpoint uses its own alternative authentication method, separated from the rest of the authentication within the application.
 Callers to the endpoint should have the correct header: `Bearer: <CRON_SECRET>`, where `CRON_SECRET` is an environment variable provided to the container during the build stage, otherwise they will be rejected with `401` status code.
 This is done for security reasons; only the `cronjob` container should be able to call the endpoint.

-(TODO: add a link to infrastructure file that describes our containers and environment)
+(🛠️👷🏻‍♂️TODO: add a link to infrastructure file that describes our containers and environment)

 ---